 If you want to get all your friends together for a meal, but the idea of a planning an official sit-down dinner terrifies you, Button Mash is the answer to your prayers.
 The Echo Park hotspot is an arcade bar (and an excellent one at that), but the real secret lies in the food menu.
-Opened by the Chinese-fusion masters from the old Starry Kitchen, this is the drunk bar food of your dreams, and the eat-a-little, pinball-a-little setup is ideal for your casual birthday experience.
+Opened by the Chinese-fusion masters from the old Starry Kitchen, this is the bar food of your dreams, and the eat-a-little, pinball-a-little setup is perfect for your casual birthday dreams.

 El Coyote is not where you go to eat good Mexican food.
 It’s where you go to eat passable Mexican food and drink the stiffest Margaritas in town in an atmosphere that encourages it.
 The historic joint is also gigantic, with big dining rooms that will give you and your party crew the room to spread out and celebrate to your fullest potential.

 Bludso’s is a perfect birthday dinner spot because it’s big, well-priced, and if someone in your group isn’t keen on eating delicious BBQ, it makes for a good time to realize that your friendship was never going to work out anyways.
 Also, the Large Party Tray for $100 feeds up to eight meat-hungry adults and we’re fairly certain you won’t find a better birthday deal than that.